SovereignCloudStack/Design-Docs/overview_monitoring_architecture.md

 Aside from these roles there are further cases that will use data aggregated as part of the monitoring:

-* Provider Invoicing will need telemetry on usage data in order to provide billing
+* Provider Invoicing will need telemetry on usage data in order to provide billing.
 * The SCS vendor will need anonymized usage data on the overall SCS stack adoption.

 # Alerting

 Wether the source are logs, metrics or health checks alerts need to be aggregated and transported via the _alert routing_ to the provider-specific alerting engine.
 This allows the flexibility of each Provider coming with their specific alerting engine while keeping the alert routing within the SCS stack standardised.